|Enewsletter • October 22, 2008|

 Excerpt: "[T]he issue for thoughtful, compassionate people isn't, 'Is this vegan?'
 Rather, the question is: 'Which choice leads to less suffering?'
 Our guide shouldn't be an endless list of ingredients, but rather doing our absolute best to stop cruelty to animals.
 Veganism is important, not as an end in itself, but as a powerful tool for opposing the horrors of factory farms and industrial slaughterhouses."
 Full article.

 Faster Than ... a Growlin' Stomach

-VO is still collecting your favorite quick meal / vegan convenience foods -- send yours to product (at) veganoutreach (dot) org and we'll put together a page of the best!
+VO is still collecting your favorite quick meal / vegan convenience foods -- send yours to info (at) veganoutreach (dot) org and we'll put together a page of the best!